 Knowledge is power.
 How many times have you heard that one?
 Do you believe it?
 I certainly do.
 This might lead you to believe that deciding to undergo genetic testing was an easy decision for me to make, but you’d be wrong.
 I know it is an easy choice for some, but for me it was not.

-Unlocking secrets in your own DNA, may very well be empowering, but at the same time, it can also be overwhelming and yes, downright frightening.
+Unlocking secrets in your DNA, may very well be empowering, but at the same time, it can also be overwhelming and yes, downright frightening.
+Let’s face it, sometimes ignorance can be bliss too.

 If you end up being one of the unlucky ones in this particular coin toss, then what?